🤒 If You're Having a Technical Problem in a Lesson Right Now

 Go back to the classroom, and reload the page.
 Try reloading the page a few times and check each time to see if the problem has been fixed; this trick often does fix the problem.

-Do a quick audio/video test on Our AV Test Page (you can find this page in the navigation bar by going to Classroom -> AV Test)
+Do a quick audio/video test on the AV Test page

 Change browsers.
 For example if you're using Firefox, try Chrome.
 Make sure you're using an approved browser and make sure it's updated to the newest version.
 Click here to read about those